-Warlander Knives and Leatherwork is owned and operated by (me) Amy Valerious near Atlanta GA.
+Warlander Enterprises is owned and operated by Amy Valerious in Northern GA.
 I began working with leather as a creative outlet when I was a teenager.
 In the fall of 2014 I created a business to start selling my work on the side, after getting in touch with a couple of knifemakers the business quickly grew into a full time occupation making custom leather sheaths.
 After handling 1000's of knives over the years in 2019 I decided to start making knives of my own.
 The opportunity to apprentice at Fiddleback Forge came along soon after that decision and the ability to work there part-time over the next year was an incredible step forward in my ability to make knives.
 I plan to continue learning new skills and adding a variety of knife styles to my lineup!

 What Leather Do You Use?

-Hermann Oak and Wickett & Craig are American tanneries where the majority of our leather is sourced, the exceptions are exotics and specialty tanned items.
+Hermann Oak, Wickett & Craig are American tanneries where the majority of our leather is sourced, the exceptions are exotics and specialty tanned items.

 What Steel Do You Use:

-8670, A2, 80Crv2, and on occasion I will do a specialty run of a different steel
+1084, A2, AEB-L and on occasion I will do a specialty run of a different steel

 Can I Get A Custom Knife Made: